ohkrab/archive-old-www/content/docs/configuration/resource-arguments/_index.md

 ```

 - `arg "name"` - argument name
-- `description` - summary of a argument
+- `description` - summary of an argument
 - `type` - currently can only be a `string` type
 - arguments are required to pass into command